arielherself/espresso/README.md

 ## 2022 in review: The spectre of covid-19

+<em>This week we are looking back on 2022.
+Today, science and technology</em>

 For many in the West covid-19 has finally begun to fade from view this year—and more is being revealed about how it has changed public health.
 Efforts put into rapidly producing effective vaccines and tests could transform approaches to the treatment of other diseases, such as [tuberculosis](https://te.arielherself.xyz/international/2022/10/27/how-one-pandemic-made-another-one-worse).
 Moreover, scientists’ success in tracking covid-19 in cities’ sewers has renewed interest in the ways [wastewater](https://te.arielherself.xyz/international/2022/09/07/how-covid-19-spurred-governments-to-snoop-on-sewage) can help to monitor other illnesses.

 The pandemic’s deadly consequences are becoming clearer, too.
 While the official global death toll stands around 6.6m, <em>The Economist</em>’s [model](https://te.arielherself.xyz/graphic-detail/coronavirus-excess-deaths-estimates) puts the true number of excess deaths around three times as high, 20.6m by early December.
 And the economic and political costs of the virus continue to be felt, especially in China, where a zero-covid policy recently sparked rare [protests](https://te.arielherself.xyz/china/2022/12/01/lessons-from-a-chinese-protest).
 The authorities have now largely ditched the policy, [unleashing](https://te.arielherself.xyz/china/2022/12/13/how-chinese-people-are-dealing-with-the-spread-of-covid-19) a wave of cases across a population almost entirely new to the virus.
 For some, the pandemic’s shadow still looks dark indeed.

 ## 2022 in review: Making strides towards a circular economy

+<em>This week we are looking back on 2022.
+Today, science and technology</em>

 The “gigafactories”, in which [batteries](https://te.arielherself.xyz/science-and-technology/2022/10/26/gigafactories-are-recycling-old-ev-batteries-into-new-ones) for electric vehicles are made are in the vanguard of an economic revolution.
 Battery-makers increasingly pursue “circular manufacturing”, a long-held dream in which firms make new products by recycling their old ones, thus reducing their environmental footprints.
 Sweden’s Northvolt, for instance, aims to obtain half its raw materials, including lithium and cobalt, from recycled batteries by 2030.